Good old-fashioned word of mouth arguably remains the most effective for all the many marketing channels at our disposal.

 Ulta Beauty – Target your most loyal customers

-The real genius of this campaign was that, by targeting its most loyal customers, Ulta was able to tap into an existing audience of devoted, repeat customers who then evangelized to their friends and family.
+The real genius of this campaign was that, by targeting its most loyal customers, Ulta could tap into an existing audience of devoted, repeat customers who then evangelized to their friends and family.
 For every successful referral, both the sender and the recipient received a $10 discount coupon that could be applied to a $30 purchase—a not-inconsequential discount.

 This campaign, which Ulta called its “Ultamate Rewards” program, was launched in 2015.
 Since then, 100,000 Ultamate Rewards members have referred over 27,000 new members.
 If that weren’t impressive enough, these loyalty-program members have average order values over 50% higher than nonmembers.
 Amazing.